cositools/cosi-data-challenge-2/cosipy-intro/README.md

 <img src="figures/cds_psichi_slices.png" alt="" width="500"/>

+For simplicity, we have simply assumed that the spacecraft is fixed in an inertial reference frame –galactic coordinates, in this case.
+In reality, the spacecraft is always moving, and the response of the instrument –a function of the local spacecraft coordinates– needs to be convolved with the orientation history of the spacecraft.
+Alternatively, the data can be binned in time, with small enough bins such that the spacecraft can be considered static within the bin.
+Furthermore, we can collect multiple time bins where the spacecraft had the same orientation into "spacecraft attitude bins" –a.k.a. scatt bins.
+More details are explained [here](https://github.com/cositools/cosipy/tree/main/docs/tutorials/response/SpacecraftFile.ipynb).

 ## The cosipy modules, inputs and outputs

 In cosipy, different modules are combined to perform the implementation of the likelihood computation described above.